gtache/scalajs-gradle/README.md

 You can run the generated javascript file with *gradlew runJS -Pclassname='nameOfClass' -Pmethname='nameOfMeth'*, where Pclassname is the full name of the class (normally main.scalajs.NAME) and where Pmethname is optional (default is main).
 It requires Node.js to be installed.

-Examples : -*gradlew runJS -Pclassname=main.scalajs.Test* will compile everything and run Test().main() (With the given files, it should print the square of 10)
+Examples : *gradlew runJS -Pclassname=main.scalajs.Test* will compile everything and run Test().main() (With the given files, it should print the square of 10)

--*gradlew runJS -Pclassname=main.scalajs.Test -Pmethname=printSomething(\"blabla\")* will compile all the files and will run Test().printSomething("blabla"), which should print "blabla" with the given files.
+*gradlew runJS -Pclassname=main.scalajs.Test -Pmethname=printSomething(\"blabla\")* will compile all the files and will run Test().printSomething("blabla"), which should print "blabla" with the given files.